However, changing consumer trends are driving healthier offerings from restaurants.

 Although this article recommends some healthier fast food options, it’s still always best to use freshly prepared homemade food.

-Additionally, low carb only means that the food contains a small amount of carbohydrate; it doesn’t mean the food is healthy.
+Additionally, low carb only means that the food contains a small amount of carbohydrate; it doesn’t mean the food is ideal.

-This shows why it’s far better to stay away from fast food chains.
-But if you do feel the need to go, then the options in this article are some of the best.
+But if you do feel the need to go to a fast food chain, then the options in this article are some of the best.